Exposition Universelle (1867): Exhibits

 There were 50,226 exhibitors, of whom 15,055 were from France and its colonies, 6176 from Great Britain and Ireland, 703 from the United States and a small contingent from Canada.
 The funds for the construction and maintenance of the exposition consisted of grants of $1,165,020 from the French government, a like amount from the city of Paris, and about $2,000,000 from public subscription, making a total of $5,883,400; while the receipts were estimated to have been but $2,822,900, thus leaving a deficit, which, however, was offset by the subscriptions from the government and the city of Paris, so that the final report was made to show a gain.

 Bateaux Mouches, boats capable of carrying 150 passengers, entered service conveying visitors along the Seine to and from the exhibition.
 There was also a new railway line built to convey passengers around the outer edge of Paris to the Champ de Mars.
 Two double-decker hot air balloons, the Géant and the Céleste, were moored to the site and manned by the famous photographer Nadar.
 Nadar would take groups of 12 or more people for flights above the grounds, where they could enjoy views of the site and Paris.
+Willème's photosculptures were displayed in a dedicated pavilion.

-In the "gallery of Labour History" Jacques Boucher de Perthes, exposes one of the first prehistoric tools whose authenticity has been recognized with the accuracy of these theories.
+In the "History of Work gallery", Jacques Boucher de Perthes, exhibited early prehistoric tools, the authenticity of which had just been recognised, in proof of his theories.
 Napoléon III was particularly interested in exhibiting prototypes, designs, and models of workers' housing in the section of the exposition dedicated to workers' living conditions.
 He commissioned the architect Eugène Lacroix to design and build a set of four buildings on the rue de Monttessuy, at the edge of the exposition grounds, to demonstrate that affordable, decent housing for the working classes could be built at a profit.

 The exhibition also included two prototypes of the much acclaimed and prize-winning hydrochronometer invented in 1867 by Gian Battista Embriaco, O.P.
 (Ceriana 1829 - Rome 1903), professor at the College of St. Thomas in Rome.